 - Toast the almonds for 4-5 minutes for whole almonds, 3-5 minutes for halved almonds – Toast just until the almonds start to turn golden – do not let them turn golden – so that they do not dry out.

-- Add the oil and process for about a minute until the mixture turns into butter.
+- After about five minutes add the the oil and process for about a minute until the mixture turns into butter .
+Add more almond oil if necessary.

 - Transfer to a jar and keep in the refrigerator.

 - Sometimes the moisture level of the almonds is lower than usual – instead of butter, you get a slightly dry mixture.
-Adding a tablespoon of oil solves the problem, and you get perfect almond butter.
+Adding one tablespoon or more of oil solves the problem, and you get perfect almond butter.

 - You can make butter from all types of nuts.
 Toasting time depends on the size of the nut – the larger the nuts, the longer the toasting; hazelnuts usually require 8-12 minutes of toasting.
 It’s better to check the nuts after half the toasting, mix, and continue toasting if necessary.